-Fatherhood, Removing Gender Bias to Level The Playing Field
+Fatherhood: Removing Gender Bias to Level The Playing Field

 The law being challenged applied stricter rules to fathers than a mother when granting citizenship to a child born outside the United States.
 Justice Ruth Ginsburg wrote the opinion that stated that the law suggested, “that unwed fathers care little about, indeed are strangers to, their children.”
-These types of laws are based on gender bias from generations ago.
+These types of rules are based on gender bias from generations ago.
 It violates the basic principle of equal protection under the law.

 Importance of Fatherhood

 Both parents contribute uniquely to a child’s life.
 There is not a complete replacement for either the father or mother.
-Therefore, it should not be automatically determined that the best interest of the child is with the mother simply because of a gender bias favoring placement with the mother.
+Therefore, it should not be automatically determined that the best interest of the child is the mother simply because of a gender bias favoring placement with the mother.